freesurfer/freebrowse/src/WebUI/ClientApp/README.md

 We recommend to use Visual Studio Code as IDE and install the recommend workspace extensions.

-Open the Folder `ClientApp` on VSCode to be able to run the project with F5 and have the full support of the recommend extensions.
-Feel free to install the recommend extensions defined in the .vscode/extensions.json file.
-The fastest way to launch and debug the frontend (along with a local backend deployment) is to press **F5** in Visual Studio code.

 ### Run the database on mac

 To get the database for the backend up locally on Mac-M1 (ARM) devices, we are using docker right now (to host a database supporting transactional queries).